-- The lamp end alert occurs when the machine calculates that the life time has expired. - End alert will appear 30 hours (in Normal mode) before suggested replacement of lamp. - If the user switches between modes, the machine calculates when to display the alert based on how long the lamp was used in each mode.
+- The lamp end alert occurs when the machine calculates that the life time has expired. - If used in Normal Mode only, the alert appears after 3,000 hrs projection time - If used in Eco Mode only, the alert appears after 4,000 hrs projection time - If the user switches between modes, the machine calculates when to display the alert based on how long the lamp was used in each mode.